Policy Tracker

 (b) The manual override system shall comply with all of the following:

-(1) Be reviewed and approved by the Office of the California Highway Patrol pursuant to Section 38805.
+(1) Be reviewed and approved by the Office Department of the California Highway Patrol pursuant to Section 38805.

 (2) To the extent possible, comply with standardized protocols for taking manual control over autonomous vehicles.